 Sometimes you have to get creative to keep your administrative costs low.
-At Twelve Apostles, we formatted their pledge card as a postcard mailer for ease in returning it to the parish and to avoid the added expense of printing an envelope.
+At Holy Trinity, the stewardship director formatted their pledge card as a postcard mailer for ease in returning it to the parish and to avoid the added expense of printing an envelope.
 The card folded in half with personal and giving information securely located on the inner fold to protect confidentiality of donors sending their information through the mail or placing it in the basket without an envelope.

 - Contact information (including email to add your members to a church bulletin/events mailing list)